chanzuckerberg/czLandscapingTk/README.md

 # Chan Zuckerberg Landscaping Toolkit
-> This library is a public-facing implementation of a library of components designed to support and facilitate 'scientific knowledge landscaping' within the Chan Zuckerberg Initiative's Science Program.
-It consists of several utility libraries and some scripts to demonstrate how to use them.
+> This is a public-facing library of components designed to support and facilitate 'scientific knowledge landscaping' within the Chan Zuckerberg Initiative's Science Program.
+It consists of several utility libraries to help build and analyze corpora of scientific knowledge expressed as natural language and structured data.
+This system is built on the excellent <a href='https://nbdev.fast.ai/'>`nbdev`</a> package

  ## Install